poissonconsulting/tuv-x/docs/source/developer.rst

        type(grid_warehouse_t),    intent(inout) :: grid_warehouse
        type(profile_warehouse_t), intent(inout) :: profile_warehouse

+       type(string_t) :: required_keys(1), optional_keys(1)

+       !
+This block of code ensures that the configuration keys are valid for ! your class.
+These can be modified to fit your needs.
+The first ! argument to assert_msg() should be a unique integer code for this error. required_keys(1) = "type"
+       optional_keys(1) = "name"
+       call assert_msg( 465568611,                                               &
+                        config%validate( required_keys, optional_keys ),         &
+                        "Bad configuration data format for "//                   & "foo cross section." )

        allocate( cross_section_foo_t :: this )

        !
 You can call the base_constructor function to load data from NetCDF